open-mmlab/mmsegmentation/docs/tutorials/new_dataset.md

-# Tutorial 1: Adding New Dataset
+# 1. Adding New Dataset

 ## Customize datasets by reorganizing data